Dirik94/CandPTestingTask/README.md

 # CandPTestingTask

-Cypress test suit created for recrutment task from Code&Pepper
+Cypress test suit created for recruitment task from Code&Pepper

+Please install prettier to enable eslint from this page: https://github.com/prettier/eslint-config-prettier

+Please run yarn install to download all dependencies

 Options to run tests: